Tieske/body-log/README.md

 will include.
 As such this plugin doesn't log by itself, it just adds content to the existing serializer setup.

-To use it configure this plugin, and also configure a standard log plugin that uses the default Kong log serializer (eg. file-log, tcp-log, http-log, etc).
+It is the 'plugin version' of [this article](https://support.konghq.com/support/s/article/How-to-add-Request-and-Response-payloads-to-the-logging-plugins) explaining how to log bodies using the pre-functions plugin.

+When to use this plugin over the pre-functions option?
+In many cases the pre-functions plugin isn't allowed due to the Kong admins not allowing to run arbitrary Lua code (even with the sandbox).
+In those cases this plugin offers an alternative, at the cost of having to bundle a custom plugin.
+This plugin also offers a cleaner configuration experience for users.

 ---

 Configuration
 =============

+To use it configure this plugin, and also configure a standard log plugin that uses the default Kong log serializer (eg. file-log, tcp-log, http-log, etc).

 property | type | default | required | description
 -|-|-|-|-